dikhan/terraform-provider-openapi/docs/how_to.md

 }
 ````

-Hence overriding the default timeout value set in the swagger file for the ```/v1/resource``` post operation from 15m to 10s
+Hence overriding the default timeout value set in the swagger document for the ```/v1/resource``` post operation from 15m to 10s
-and the default timeout value set in the swagger file for the ```/v1/resource``` delete operation from 20m to 5s.
+and the default timeout value set in the swagger document for the ```/v1/resource/{id}``` delete operation from 20m to 5s.

 *Note: This extension is only supported at the operation level*